DUKE GEOLOGICAL LABORATORY

 Post-Alleghenian Deformation of the Shawangunk Ridge in NY and NJ

-Based on a research trip with Hofstra University structural geology students led late last year (2004), new field data supports the idea that deformation of the Shawangunk ridge in NY and NJ may be of Mesozoic age.
+Based on a research trip with Hofstra University structural geology students led late in 2004, new field data supports the idea that deformation of the Shawangunk ridge in NY and NJ may be of Mesozoic age.
 At High Point State Park in NJ, the Shawangunk strata is overturned and changes in strike away from typical non-Appalachian trends.
 The geometry of the structures forces the conclusion that deformation was the result of right lateral shear, perhaps resulting from an early stage of opening of the Atlantic ocean basin.
 In a joint paper at the Twelfth Annual Meeting of the Long Island Geologists, Hofstra University students Jeff Wills, John Bigolski, and Charles Merguerian share some new ideas on the age and style of Appalachian deformation saw the light of day in poster form.
-Their joint paper can be found here.
+Their joint extended abstract can be found here.

 08 April 2005